sslaws/vue-auth/README.md

 # Configuring Vue with OpenIDConnect

 A Sample project configuring a VUE application with OpenIDConnect authentication.
-The sample was confirmed/adapted from [blog post](https://www.jerriepelser.com/blog/using-auth0-with-vue-oidc-client-js/) utilizing KeyCloak instead of Auth0.
+The sample was confirmed/adapted from this [blog post](https://www.jerriepelser.com/blog/using-auth0-with-vue-oidc-client-js/) utilizing KeyCloak instead of Auth0.

 ## Clone the Repository